 Canada's Defence Minister Ralston and his army staff conducted another visit to the 8th Hussars in the fall of 1942.
 This visit was followed by another move by the Hussars to Brighton-Hove on the South Coast.
 The Hussars continued to train on into 1943, with the size of the First Canadian Army being increased to five divisions in England.

-Group photo of the men in 2 Troop, A Squadron, taken in front of a Ram tank, possibly taken at Crowboroughs, England, in the fall of 1942.
+Group photo of the men in 2 Troop, A Squadron, taken in front of a Ram tank, possibly taken at Crowboroughs, England, in the fall of 1942, Left to right, 1 unidentified, 2.
+Lt Hunter Dunn, 3. unidentified, 4. unidentified.
 The men are out in the tank training area.
-In addition to Harold, other people in the picture include Lt.
-Dunn, Troopers Jim and Danny McAskill, Logan, Mott, Schrier, McCallum, and Chuck Fair.
-Most of these men survived the war.

 The Hussars by now had some 50 tanks, most of which were Canadian Rams with the six-pounder gun, while other equipment included some of the new US Shermans which were partly based on the Ram design.
 About this time the 4th and 5th Armoured Divisions were reorganized and placed together in the 2nd Corps, while the three Infantry Divisions were grouped together in the 1st Corps.
 Major-General Sansom was promoted to command the 2nd Corps and Brigadier C.R.S.
 Stein took command of the 5th Division.

 Sherman III tank parked in front of the Officer's Mess at CFB Borden, Ontario.